 Idealistic?
 Sure.
 All I know is when you get a group of people together who are passionate about a shared purpose, amazing things can happen.

-Donate if you can.
+Join if you can.
 Share if you will.

-This article originally appeared on Drifting Through
+A version of this article originally appeared on Drifting Through.